A semiparametric scale-mixture regression model and predictive recursion maximum likelihood: Numerical results

 \begin{ex} In the first two examples, the presence of outliers and/or non-normality was clear; in this example, whether there is a departure from the standard Gaussian linear regression assumption is less clear. \citet[][Example~G]{cox.snell.1981} present an example involving data on the construction of $n=32$ light water reactor plants, and the mean log-cost to construct a nuclear reactor is modeled as a linear function of several predictor variables; see, also, \citet{davison.hinkley.1997}, \citet{brazzale.davison.reid.2007}, and \citet{koller.stahel.2011}.
 After an initial variable screening, a model containing six predictor variables is considered.
 Two of these six predictor variables, namely {\tt log(N)} and {\tt PT}, which denote the number of nuclear power plants constructed by each architect--engineer (on the log scale) and an indicator for those plants with partial turnkey guarantees, respectively, are of primary interest here.
 In particular, these two variables are only marginally significant based on standard regression techniques, so one could ask whether the significance of these two variables is sensitive to the choice of error distribution.

 Figure~\ref{fig:nuclear}(a) shows a quantile plot of the studentized residuals from a least squares fit, and this suggests a possibly heavier-than-normal tailed error distribution.
-Based on this, \citet[][Sec.~5.2]{brazzale.davison.reid.2007} employ the ML method described in Section~\ref{SS:methods}.
-Figure~\ref{fig:nuclear}(b) plots 95\% confidence intervals for the slope coefficients attached to {\tt log(N)} and {\tt PT} based on the usual distribution theory for LS, the first-order asymptotic normality of ML, and the following method for PREM.
+This motivates \citet[][Sec.~5.2]{brazzale.davison.reid.2007} to employ the ML method described in Section~\ref{SS:methods}.
+Figure~\ref{fig:nuclear}(b) plots 95\% confidence intervals for the slope coefficients for {\tt log(N)} and {\tt PT} based on the usual LS distribution theory, the first-order asymptotic normality of ML, and the following method for PREM.
 Since $\lpr(\vbeta)$ is a sort of log-likelihood, \citet{mt-prml} suggest that it can be used to construct confidence intervals in usual way.
 That is, let $J(\hat\vbeta)$ denote the inverse of the Hessian matrix for $-\lpr(\vbeta)$ at $\vbeta=\hat\vbeta$, the maximizer.
 Then a nominal 95\% confidence interval for $\beta_j$ is $\hat\beta_j \pm 1.96\{J(\hat\vbeta)_{jj}\}^{1/2}$.
 In this case, the estimated coefficients for PREM and LS are almost indistinguishable, so we expect the confidence intervals to have roughly the same center.
 That the PREM confidence intervals are a bit longer is also to be expected since we are fitting a semiparametric model.
-However, given that the normal error model is reasonable, based on Figure~\ref{fig:nuclear}(a), it is promising that the PREM intervals are not too much longer than the LS intervals.
-That is, it seems that PREM does not substantially over-fit when a normal model is reasonable.
-Moreover, when the normality assumption is questionable, one should enlarge the model space, as PREM does, rather than change the model.
-When the model space is enlarged, inference should be more conservative, so we argue that the conclusions based on the PREM analysis might be more reasonable than some of those in \citet{brazzale.davison.reid.2007} and \citet{koller.stahel.2011} which are more aggressive and conclude that {\tt PT} is significant. \end{ex}
+However, Figure~\ref{fig:nuclear}(a) suggests that the normal error model is reasonable, so it is promising that the PREM intervals are not too much longer than the LS intervals.
+That is, PREM does not substantially over-fit when a normal model is reasonable.
+Moreover, when normality is questionable, it may be more reasonable to enlarge the model space, as PREM does, rather than change the model.
+When the model space is enlarged, inference should be more conservative, so we argue that the conclusions based on the PREM analysis might be more reasonable than those in \citet{brazzale.davison.reid.2007} and \citet{koller.stahel.2011} which are more aggressive and conclude that {\tt PT} is significant. \end{ex}